ujansen/COMP4107-Anime-Genre-Prediction/README.md

+**Anime Genre Classification using Posters, Name, Synopsis, and Metadata**

 Objective: Developed a multi-label classification system to accurately classify anime into its corresponding genre(s) using diverse data sources from MyAnimeList.

 Approach and Techniques: